dsailab/SRRRCE/README.md

 This repository contains the implementation of the SRRRCE (Sparse Reduced Rank Regression with Covariance Estimation).

-`covsrrr_solver.m` implements the Cov-SRRR algorithm from [1].
+We first implemented the algorithm proposed in [1].
 In [2], we noted certain issues with the algorithm proposed in [1], where they used the DP-GLASSO algorithm to estimate the inverse covariance matrix, treating it as an unconstrained problem.
 The algorithm proposed in [2] based on block majorization minimization addresses this issue and improves the efficiency of the algorithm.

 - `covsrrr_solver.m`: Implements the efficient algorithm in [1].
 - `SRRRCE_solver.m`: Implements the method in [2].